 The Adirondacks is one of the most scenic places you will find in all of New York.
-Our road trip to the High Peaks Region was one of our favorite places to visit – so much so that we have put it on our “Must Re-Visit” list!
+Our road trip to the High Peaks Region was one of our favorite places to visit!
+So where are the best places to visit in the Adirondacks?

-This 4-Day Itinerary takes you to all the Best Places to Visit in the Adirondacks.
-There’s so much to see and do in the Adirondacks that I KNOW you will enjoy your vacation there as much as we did!
+This 4-Day Itinerary takes you through all the best things to do in the Adirondacks.
+There’s so much to see in the Adirondacks that I KNOW you will enjoy your vacation there as much as we did!

 Where Are The Adirondack Mountains Located?